Nexmo/station/_documentation/en/redact/overview.md

 Feature | Description
 ---- | ----
 PII | PII includes the receiver phone number for outbound calls and the sender phone number for inbound calls.
 If the phone recording functionality is used, the recorded audio files are also consider as PII.
-Supported Auto-redact type | Standard
+Supported Auto&#8209;redact type | Standard
-Auto-redact details | Standard Auto-redact for the Voice API redacts only CDRs in the long-term storage of CDRs.
+Auto&#8209;redact details | Standard Auto-redact for the Voice API redacts only CDRs in the long-term storage of CDRs.
 The scope of redaction is not configurable and includes only the phone number.
 Redact API details | Redact API redacts only CDRs in the long-term storage of CDRs.
 The scope of redaction is not configurable and includes only the phone number.

-#### Conversations API
+### Conversations API

 For the multi-channel communications APIs of Conversation, a developer might decide to use personal data (such as a personal phone number) as a user handle.
 In that case, the [[PUT] method](/api/conversation#updateUser) of the User resource could be used to replace the personal data in the resource, or the [[DELETE] method](/api/conversation#deleteUser) could be used to simply delete the resource completely.